kunjgit/GameZone/Games/Connect_Four/README.md

 ## How to Play

 1. Open the `index.html` file in your web browser.
-2. The game starts with the "red" player.
+2. The game starts with the random selection of player1 or player2.
-3. Click on any of the seven columns at the top of the game board to drop a red piece into that column.
+3. Click on any of the seven columns at the top of the game board to drop a red or yellow color into that column.
-4. The red piece will fall to the lowest available row in the selected column.
-The "red" player's turn is now over.
+4. The color will fall to the lowest available row in the selected column.
-5. The game will automatically switch to the "yellow" player's turn.
+5. The game will automatically switch to the other player's turn.
-6. Click on any of the remaining columns to drop a yellow piece into that column.
-7. The yellow piece will fall to the lowest available row in the selected column.
-The "yellow" player's turn is now over.
-8. Players take turns dropping their respective colored pieces until one player successfully connects four pieces in a row, column, or diagonal.
+6. Players take turns dropping their respective colored pieces until one player successfully connects four pieces in a row, column, or diagonal.
-9. If a player connects four pieces, an alert will pop up to declare that player as the winner.
+7. If a player connects four pieces, an alert will pop up to declare that player as the winner.
-10. If neither player connects four pieces and the board is full, the game will end in a draw.
+8. If neither player connects four pieces and the board is full, the game will end in a draw.
-11. To play again, simply refresh the web page to reset the game board and start a new game.
+9. To play again a start a new game window is also implemented which also shows the winner of the previous game.

 ## Technologies Used